Ten common labor complications

 4. Shoulder dystocia

-Shoulder dystocia is an unpredictable condition in which the baby's head is delivered vaginally, only for their shoulders to remain stuck within the mother.8
+Shoulder dystocia is when the head is delivered vaginally but the shoulders remain inside the mother.

-Maternal complications include uterine, vaginal, cervical or rectal tearing and heavy postpartum bleeding.8
+Maternal complications include uterine, vaginal, cervical or rectal tearing and heavy bleeding after delivery.

 5. Excessive bleeding